Home > Subsistence & Travel > How to get to CPOTS |

 - Taxi: make sure you say to the taxi driver

-that the hotel is in Ammoudara as there is
+that the hotel is in Amoudara as there is another

-another Albatross hotel much further away!
-Taxi shouldn't cost
+Albatross hotel much further away (in Hersonissos)!
+Taxi shouldn't

 CPOTS Google maps with directions: